 Electronic supplementary material

-Additional file 3: F. convolvulus seed and crude fractions.
+Additional file 3: HPLC chromatograms of F. convolvulus seed and crude fractions.
 HPLC chromatograms of active (estrogenic) crude fractions and whole seed extracts.
 (PDF 94 KB)

 Additional file 4: Table S1: Retention times, relative abundance, and elemental composition of pure standards and polyphenolic compounds of interest from F. convolvulus seed (shown as chomatographic peaks 1-9 which correspond to compounds 1-9).
 Table S2.
 Validation of HPLC-DAD method.
 Table S3.
 Declustering potential (DP), Ionization potential (FP), Entrance potential (EP), Collision Energy (CE), Collision cell entrance potential (CEP), Collision cell exit potential (CXP) and dwell time of selected transitions for the emodin standard.
 (PDF 40 KB)

-Additional file 5: F. convolvulus seed) to emodin standard.
+Additional file 5: Comparison of compound 1 (in F. convolvulus seed) to emodin standard.
 UV spectrum, mass spectrum, and MRM transitions of compound1 (emodin).
 (PDF 81 KB)

 Authors’ original submitted files for images